OmooLab/Omoospace/docs/omoospace.md

 !!! note

     Although the source files under void subspace have no creation objects, they still allow outputting.
-However, their outputs are not rigorous and necessary but experimental and temporary.
+However, their outputs could be more rigorous and necessary but experimental and temporary.
 For example, `Void/HeartBeating.blend` can still render `Void_HeartBeating.0001.png`.
 The prefix `Void` indicates the results are experimental.

 #### SourceFiles structure is always dynamic when a project is in progress.